-Through THC signaling, cannabis slows the multiplication of HIV, improving life expectancy outcomes for patients with AIDS.
+Through THC signaling, cannabis slows the multiplication of HIV, improving life expectancy for monkeys in preclinical trial.

 Statistically speaking, illicit drug use is common in HIV populations.
 This is particularly detrimental to providing effective care.
 Research has shown that illicit drug use is associated with decreased initiation of antiviral therapy and increased mortality.
 Morphine, for example, has been found to promote the replication of HIV-1 virus in human cultured cells extracted from the blood.
 Additionally, the higher the dose of morphine, the more HIV-1 replication.

 Also, in a preclinical model of infection with a retrovirus (the same class of viruses to which HIV belongs), sustained cocaine use resulted in reduced immune functioning.
 Does cannabis, a non-illicit medicine in a growing number of countries across the world, have any of the same concerns?

 People living with HIV/AIDS reportedly use cannabis to alleviate the side-effects of anti-retroviral therapy, including fever, nausea, and vomiting.
 However, the potential for cannabis to improve HIV disease parameters is growing.
 This research originated from the previously published pre-clinical studies showing immunomodulatory, anti-emetic and anti-inflammatory effects of cannabinoids.

 One particular study, published in AIDS Research and Human Retroviruses (2011), showed that administration of THC to monkeys carrying a simian immunodeficiency virus infection reduced plasma viral loads, which increased life span.
 In other words, THC signaling appears to have halted the multiplication of the virus.
 This then curbed the infection and improved accompanying symptoms.